 Consumers often don’t realise that their credit profile contains inaccurate information until a new credit application is declined or credit is offered on less favourable terms.
-Thankfully, consumers can dispute adverse or negative information with the specific bureau that issued the credit report.
-As with most disputes, it’s important to gather as much evidence as possible.
-While each bureau has its own set of steps to follow to have the incorrect information removed, consumers usually have to log a dispute via a call centre or online.
-The bureau will request supporting documents and will investigate, which usually takes a maximum of 20 business days.
+Thankfully, consumers can dispute adverse information with the specific bureau that issued the credit report.
+As with most disputes, it’s essential to gather as much evidence as possible.
+While each bureau has its own set of steps to follow to remove the incorrect information, consumers usually have to log a dispute via a call centre or online.
+The bureau will request supporting documents and will investigate, which generally takes a maximum of 20 business days.
 If there is significant supporting evidence, the bureau will remove the information.

-Legal tip: Should you feel as though your dispute was unfairly resolved, you can approach the Credit Ombudsman for assistance.
+Legal tip: Should you feel your dispute was unfairly resolved, you can approach the Credit Ombudsman for assistance.

 Remember, aim for a financially savvy future!